How it works

 You do this by consistently monitoring a number of key metrics, like Net Promoter Score (NPS) or levels of brand awareness and brand perception.
 These metrics help you assess how healthy your brand is.

 What do we mean by a ‘healthy brand’?
-A healthy brand is one that comes to mind when target consumers think about products in your category.
+According to brand leaders, healthy brand is one that comes to mind when target consumers think about products in your category.
 It’s a brand they think highly of and would recommend to others.

 By asking target consumers a core set of questions on a regular basis, you can determine whether your brand is becoming more or less healthy over time.